cosmic-lang/cosmic/docs/basics.md

   - !type           : Type or error
   - ?type           : Type or null
   - *type           : Pointer
-  - &type           : Let Reference
+  - &type           : Borrowed/Reference Type
   - []type          : Slice, which is a reference and a length
   - [size]type      : Array
   - [dyn]type       : Dynamic Array